Mellbourn/zabb/README.md

 ### zinit

-This plugin is designed as a [zinit][zinit] module, but it's also compatible with other plugin managers.
+This plugin is designed as a [zinit][zinit] module, but it's also compatible with other zsh plugin managers.

 You can use [Turbo Mode][turbo mode] to load `zabb`: